 A previous post on this website English Heritage versus National Trust – Which to Join? considered the pros and cons of joining one or the other of these organisations, and many of the same points apply to their Scottish equivalents.

-Historic Scotland is a Scottish government agency that manages about 360 sites, with a quarter having entry charges.
+Historic Scotland (or Historic Environment Scotland as it is now known) is a Scottish government agency that manages about 360 sites, with a quarter having entry charges.
 As is the case with English Heritage, many of the properties are ruins, monuments or tracts of land.